ndegealbert/URL-Shortener-in-Go/README.md

 ![Go](https://img.shields.io/badge/Go-1.19-blue)
 ![License](https://img.shields.io/badge/license-MIT-green)

 A simple and efficient URL shortener service built using Go.
-This service allows users to shorten long URLs and redirect using the generated short codes.
+This service allows users to shorten long URLs and redirect using the generated shortcodes.

 ## Features